microsoft/DeepSpeed/docs/_tutorials/zero.md

 From the nvidia-smi screenshot above we can see that that only GPUs 0--7 are being used for training the model.
 With ZeRO stage 1 we can further reduce the per-device memory consumption by increasing the data parallelism degree.
 These memory savings can be leveraged to either increase model size and/or batch size.
 In contrast, such benefits are not possible with data parallelism alone.

 ### Training a 10B Parameter GPT-2 model
 ZeRO stage 2 optimizations further increases the size of models that can be trained using data parallelism.
 We show this training a model with 10B parameters using 32 V100 GPUs.
-First, we need to configure a 10B parameter model.
+First, we need to configure a 10B parameter model with activation checkpointing enabled.
 This can be done by applying the following GPT-2 model configuration changes to the DeepSpeed launch script.

 ```bash
        --model-parallel-size 1 \